mendix/docs/content/appstore/app-services/ms-teams-connector.md

 2. To add the Microsoft Teams Connector to your app in Mendix Studio Pro, follow these steps:
     1. In the tool bar,click **App** and select **Show App Directory in Explorer**.

-    2. Check if a folder with name **modules** is present in the directory.If not present, create a new folder with that name.
+    2. Check if a folder with name **modules** is present in the directory.
+If not present, create a new folder with that name.
          ![](attachments/ms-teams-connector/modules-folder-in-file-explorer.png)

     3. Copy the downloaded mxmodule file in the modules folder.

     4. Again click on **App** in tool bar and select **Synchronize App Directory**.

-    5. Check the App Explorer to view a module with name **Protected modules**.Collapse the Protected modules folder to see the Microsoft Teams Connector module.
+    5. Check the App Explorer to view a module with name **Protected modules**.
+Collapse the Protected modules folder to see the Microsoft Teams Connector module.
          ![](attachments/ms-teams-connector/connector_in_protected_module.png)

          {{% alert type="warning" %}} you cannot have different versions of the Microsoft Teams Connector in your project at the same time.{{% /alert %}}

 Once imported, the app service is visible in the **App Explorer** under **Protected modules** and in the **Communication Services** category in the **Toolbox**.

 ## 3 Configuration